yurisuika/Zehn/README.md

 #### Colorization
 You can colorize both the foreground and background colors of Zehn!

-For Millennium, under the `Theme` tab, enable your choice of foreground and/or background blending.
-Optionally, set the blend amount and color space (different approaches to blending that produces different results).
-Under the `Colors` tab, choose the colors for blending and you've got a whole new look!
+For Millennium, configure color blending under the `Theme` tab.
+Set the blending amount, choose either the colors (under the `Colors` tab) or just use your accent color, and you've got a whole new look!

-For SFP, edit the config in `~/config/options.json`!
+For SFP, edit the config in `~/config/options.json` as usual.

 ![color](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/color.png)

 #### Mascots
 You can give your waifu a home in your library by adding a mascot in Steam's UI folder.
-Place your `waifu` image in `/steamui/mascots/` and enjoy.
+From the Steam directory, place your `waifu` image in `~/steamui/mascots/` and enjoy.
 Supports JPG, GIF, and PNG file types.

 ![waifu](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/waifu.png)